kagame8732/techify-templates/README.md

-# Get-Started-Faster
+# dev-tool-box

-A CLI tool for developers to get started on projects faster.
-(Nodejs)
+A CLI tool for developers to get started on projects faster

-# Fasta (Get-Started-Faster)
+# Fasta (dev-too-box)

 A Command Line Interface (tool) to help developers set up projects faster with automatically installed dependencies and dockerized boilerplates.